CliffordAnderson/CS1000/readme.md

 - Read: Hal Abelson, Ken Ledeen, and Harry Lewis, "Naked in the Sunlight: Privacy Lost, Privacy Abandoned ," Chapter 2 of *Blown to Bits: Your Life, Liberty, and Happiness after the Digital Explosion* (Upper Saddle River, NJ: Addison-Wesley, 2008)
 - Watch: [Do Digital Home Devices Put your Privacy at Risk?](https://www.youtube.com/watch?v=3QzmmeTEk30)
 - Code:
-  - Incrementing Variables
+  - Make Your Own Block
-  - Local Variables in Functions
+  - Using Local Variables in Blocks
-  - Reporter Blocks

 ### Week Four: Data Structures I